 Open loop vector control independently controls motor speed and torque much like DC motors.
-Compared to V/f control, the motor is able to develop higher torque at lower speeds.
+Compared to V/f control, the motor can develop higher torque at lower speeds.
 Open loop vector control has a quicker speed response for better control of dynamic loads and superior speed regulation when precise control is required.